Cordyceps Mushroom (Cordyceps Sinensis)

 Cordyceps Mushroom Powder

 You can purchase Cordyceps mushroom powder from a variety of vendors online.
 Our partner, FreshCap, creates a high quality Cordyceps Mushroom Powder – use code ‘HEALINGMAPS’ for a discount.

-However, be aware that there are two different forms of Cordyceps mushroom powder:
+Be aware that there are two different forms of Cordyceps mushroom powder:

 - CS-4 powder, which is manufactured through a process of liquid fermentation.